pinguinpfleger/ASWX1-FW-MOD/README.md

 - Plug USB Cable
 - Leave flash.sh running and unplug / plug USB Cable or hit the reset button until the flash.sh finishs. <br> This could take several trys, no panic.

-**Important**: Don't forget to read and backup your current EEPROM-settings with `M503` before you start flashing!

 ### Reset to factory defaults
 I recommend to reset the newly flashed firmware to its defaults and overwrite any older settings.